Skip to content

 Troubleshooting Tips

 Many tube delivery issues that occur with a hyperangulated blade result from forgetting that the “best” view is not optimal for tube delivery.
 The optimal view is the one that aligns with the tracheal axis.
-So, if you have a spectacular close-up image of your glottic structures on the screen, you have made the path to the trachea shorter and steeper, making tube delivery harder.
+So, if you have a spectacular close-up image of your glottic structures on the screen, you have shortened and steepened the path to the trachea, making tube delivery harder.

 Illustration showing a tube with a label indicating the problem of being 'Too Close' between the glottis and trachea.

-The hyperangulated blade is a game-changer, especially in difficult airways, delivering unmatched glottic views by navigating around structures, not through them.
+The hyperangulated blade is a game-changer, especially in difficult airways, delivering unmatched glottic views by navigating around structures rather than through them.
 But to make it work, you’ll need to adapt.
-Its sharper angle changes the intubation mechanics, requiring new visualization and tube delivery strategies.
+Its sharper angle alters intubation mechanics, requiring new visualization and tube-delivery strategies.
 With just a few key refinements, you can unlock its full potential and make HAVL your go-to approach.

 Nice work—you’re through this section!
 To keep going, scan the QR code on the physical poster at the next station in our pop-up training space to access the next set of digital content.
 Prefer to stay online?
 Just click the poster image here to continue your journey.